 Selling goods without awareness of such goods' infringement of the exclusive right to use a trademark shall be exempted from liability for compensation insofar as the seller is able to prove that the goods were lawfully obtained and can indicate the supplier's identity.

-All of our logos are registered trademarks in China, including Lightinthebox and ouku.
+We have registered our logos as trademarks in China, including Lightinthebox and ouku.

 Domain Names